All Episodes

 It's just a vehicle.

-20 years is all we got.
+At any rate, 20 years ago, 1985, 86, 20 years is all we got.

-If we don't reverse this in 20 years, we don't start now, then it may be too late.
+If we don't reverse this in 20 years, if we don't start now, then it may be too late.

-Uh it's you know something else about this.
+You know something else about this?

 You take a look at this whole global warming movement, and take a look at the people that the left sends out there to promote this and try to persuade you, like Lori David.

-Now she may well be a nice woman, but she's a dunce.
+Now, she may well be a nice woman, but she's a dunce.

-Uh no diddly squats.
+No diddly squats.

-And yet she wants you out of your Hummer and get into a into one of these uh one of these hybrids.
+And yet she wants you out of your hummer and get into one of these hybrids while she's putzing around with G5s and polluting the planet and so forth.

-But of course, she's exempt because she's on the case and she understands, and she makes up for it by driving a Prius or whatever.
+But of course, she's exempt because she's on the case and she understands.

 Who do they think they are kidding?